-The Office of Institutional Equity executed the below efforts to ensure best practices for Affirmative Action and Equal Employment Opportunity compliance, good faith efforts in recruitment, evaluation and documentation of applicants and interviewing best practices were followed:
+The Office of Institutional Equity executed the below efforts to ensure best practices for affirmative action and equal employment opportunity compliance, good faith efforts in recruitment, evaluation and documentation of applicants and interviewing best practices were followed:

-- Held meetings throughout the reporting period to discuss the Affirmative Action Plan, Affirmative Action hiring/promotional goals, underrepresented minority recruitment, search activity and diversity standards with the Compliance Workgroup, Board of Directors Academic Affairs; Human Resources, Dean, School of Dental Medicine and faculty, Dean of the School of Medicine and his Chairs and Directors of Faculty Affairs, Clinical Quality and Network Development Related to Faculty Academics, Health Career Opportunity Programs, Education, Multicultural and Community Affairs, Finance and Administration, Research, Clinical Research, Planning and Administration, Office of the Chief Administrative Officer manager meeting, Board of Directors, Cell Biology faculty, Cell Analysis faculty, Neuroscience faculty, Radiology faculty, Psychiatry faculty, and Surgery faculty. - Held a meeting with the Senior Associate Dean for Education and the Associate Dean for Multicultural and Community Affairs to discuss proactive faculty recruitment strategies to enhance our academic reputation, improve diverse faculty population, and create a greater competitive edge in the global marketplace.
+Provided an overview of OIE, policies, and procedures to ensure compliance with our non-discrimination and anti-harassment policies, as well as state and federal laws and regulations related to equal opportunity and affirmative action.
+These overviews focused on the American with Disabilities Act, affirmative action, discrimination/harassment, education and training, search process, Title IX Compliance, and sexual harassment and violence awareness and response.
+Departments included in these meetings were the Board of Directors for Academic Affairs; Office of the Chief Administrative Officer managers; Human Resources; the School of Dental Medicine Dean and faculty; Cell Biology faculty; Cell Analysis faculty; Neuroscience faculty; Radiology faculty; Psychiatry faculty; Surgery faculty; New Faculty Orientation staff and the School of Medicine Chairs and Directors for the areas of Faculty Affairs, Clinical Quality and Network Development Related to Faculty Academics, Health Career Opportunity Programs, Education, Multicultural and Community Affairs, Finance and administration, Research, and Clinical Research, and Planning and Administration.

+• Held a meeting with the Senior Associate Dean for Education and the Associate Dean for Multicultural and Community Affairs to discuss proactive faculty recruitment strategies to enhance our academic reputation, improve diverse faculty population, and create a greater competitive edge in the global marketplace.